realA10001986/Time-Circuits-Display/README.md

 |:--:|
 | Click to watch the video |

-The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991), [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) i2c rotary encoders; a CircuitSetup original prop is in the works.
+The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991), [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) and [DuPPA I2CEncoder 2.1](https://www.duppa.net/shop/i2cencoder-v2-1/) [2](https://www.tindie.com/products/saimon/i2cencoder-v21-connect-rotary-encoder-on-i2c-bus/) i2c rotary encoders; a CircuitSetup original prop is in the works.

 Notes:
 - The knob is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the knob.
 - The knob is also evaluated if no speedo display is connected; it can be operated "blindly" to trigger time travels and its movement is send to BTTFN clients like GPS speed (if no GPS receiver is connected, or the option **_Provide GPS speed for wireless props_** is unchecked)
 - The speedo displays "0" as long as the knob is not moved; if the knob is turned counter-clockwise a couple of notches, the speedo display will be switched off.
-- The DuPPA I2CEncoder 2.1 needs to be set to address 0x01 (A0 closes, all others open)
+- The DuPPA I2CEncoder 2.1 needs to be set to address 0x01 (A0 closed, all others open); RGB-encoders not supported.

 ## Room Condition Mode, Temperature/humidity sensor